WRTeam-in/elms-doc/mobile-app/index.md

 - Generating release versions
 - And much more

 If you have any questions, feel free to reach out.
-Thank you for choosing e-School!
+Thank you for choosing eLMS!